core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #algorithm-limits-ccm8 title="Probabilities for AEAD_AES_128_CCM_8 based on chosen q, v and l values." artwork-align="center"}

+# Estimation of 'count_q' # {#estimation-count-q}

+This section defines a method to compute an estimate of the counter 'count_q' (see {{sender-context}}), hence not requiring a peer to store it in its own Sender Context.

+This method relies on the fact that, at any point in time, a peer has performed _at most_ ENC = (SSN + SSN\*) encryptions using its own Sender Key, where:

+* SSN is the current value of this peer's Sender Sequence Number.

+* SSN\* is the current value of other peer's Sender Sequence Number.
+That is, SSN\* is an overestimation of the responses without Partial IV that this peer has sent.

+Thus, when protecting an outgoing message (see {{protecting-req-resp}}), the peer aborts the message processing if the estimated est\_q > limit\_q, where est\_q = (SSN + X) and X is determined as follows.

+* If the outgoing message is a response, X is the Partial IV specified in the corresponding request that this peer is responding to.
+Note that X < SSN\* always holds.

+* If the outgoing message is a request, X is the highest Partial IV value marked as received in this peer's Replay Window plus 1, or 0 if it has not accepted any protected message from the other peer yet.
+That is, X is the highest Partial IV specified in message received from the other peer, i.e., the highest seen Sender Sequence Number of the other peer.
+Note that, also in this case, X < SSN\* always holds.

 # Document Updates # {#sec-document-updates}

 RFC EDITOR: PLEASE REMOVE THIS SECTION.